IvanVladimir04/Halo-Wars-Resurgence/README.md

 Created by Creb.

-Offically apart of Halo Wars Resurgence.
+Officially apart of Halo Wars Resurgence.